ronyripan/Cluster-Analysis-of-scRNA-seq-data/README.md

 # Cluster-Analysis-of-scRNA-seq-data

+This is my class project.
 This project is inspired from graph-sc model [1].
 Graph-sc modeled scRNA-seq data as a gene-to-cell graph and utilized a graph auto encoder to learn the cell embeddings in an unsupervised way.
 Before feeding the gene-to-cell graph into the autoencoder, they reduced the dimension of the features of the gene node to 50 feature spaces using Principal Component Analysis (PCA).
 In this project, I experimented graph-sc model with several non-linear dimensionality reduction techniques such as: ISOMAP, MDS (Multidimensional Scaling) to observer differences in scRNA-seq clusetering results.

 Datasets: https://github.com/xuebaliang/scziDesk/tree/master/dataset
 Codes are also inspired from following github repisitories: